Remarks on Rational Points of Universal Curves: Introduction

 \end{bigtheorem} Let $S_g$ be a compact oriented topological surface of genus $g$ and $P$ a subset of $S_g$ consisting of $n$ distinct points.
 Denote the mapping class group of $S_g$ fixing $P$ pointwise by $\G_{g,n}$ and the topological fundamental group of the $S_g-P$ by $\Pi'^\top$.

 \begin{bigcorollary} If $g\geq 4$ and $n\geq 0$, then the exact sequence

-does not split. \end{bigcorollary} For $g\geq 1$ and $n=0$, the theorem was proved in \cite[Cor.~5.11]{FaMa}.
+does not split. \end{bigcorollary} The case $g\geq 2$ and $n=0$ of the corollary was proved in \cite[Cor.~5.11]{FaMa}.
+For $n >0$, the result should be well-known to experts, but the author is not aware of good references.
 Theorem 1 is essentially a corollary of the result \cite[Thm.~12.6]{hain0} on the Lie algebra structure of $\Gr^L_\bullet\p_{g,n}$.
-Hain used the information to compute all the graded Lie algebra sections of the two-step nilpotent Lie algebras that are constructed from the universal curve $\pi$ together with the relative and weighted completions applied to their fundamental groups.
-Theorem 1 can be considered as an extension of Hain's result \cite[Thm.~2]{hain4} to the universal $n$-punctured curve $\pi^o$.
+Hain used the information to compute all the graded Lie algebra sections of a surjection between certain two-step nilpotent Lie algebras.
+These Lie algebras are constructed from the universal curve $\pi$ using the relative and weighted completions applied to the fundamental groups of $\cC_{g,n}$ and $\M_{g,n}$.
+A key result for the proof of Theorem 1 is Proposition \ref{no sections of dgn lie algebra projections}, where we prove the analogue of Hain's computation for the universal $n$-punctured curve $\pi^o$.
+Theorem 1 can be considered as a variation of Hain's result \cite[Thm.~2]{hain2} in terms of the universal $n$-punctured curve $\pi^o$.